Bombardier Global 7500: Bombardier Global 7500

-Global 8000
+Bombardier Global 8000

 Entry into service was initially scheduled for 2017.
 By September 2016, it was delayed to early 2019.
 Trading nearly 8 feet of cabin space for 600 nmi of range, the Global 8000 accounted for a very small part of the backlog in December 2017 and its schedule was expected to be determined after the Global 7500 entered service.
 Lacking differentiation, it might be replaced by a higher maximum take-off weight (MTOW) Global 7500 variant with more range.
 The 8000 unit cost was $71 million in 2014.

-Instead of the initially planned 2.6m (8.5ft) shrink of the Global 7000, Bombardier launched the Global 8000 as a longer range variant of the 7500 at the May 2022 EBACE.
+Instead of the initially planned 2.6m (8.5ft) shrink of the Global 7000, Bombardier launched the Global 8000 as a longer range variant of the Global 7500 at the May 2022 EBACE.

-As service entry is planned for 2025, the earlier model will be phased out for the new 8000, while existing 7500s can be converted through a service bulletin.
+As service entry is planned for 2025, the earlier model will be phased out for the new Global 8000, while existing Global 7500s can be retrofitted through a service bulletin.

-Bombardier was already flight testing its modified FTV5 testbed, which reached a slightly supersonic Mach 1.015 in May 2021; the certification campaign is expected to be completed using a single prototype.
+Bombardier was already flight testing its modified FTV5 testbed, which reached supersonic Mach 1.015 in May 2021; the certification campaign is expected to be completed using a single prototype.

-With low development costs, it will compete with the new Gulfstream G800, and its list price rises from $75 million to $78 million.
+With low development costs, it will compete with the new Gulfstream G800 and Dassault Falcon 10X.

+In 2023, its equipped price was $81M.

+The first prototype made its 7.1h maiden flight during May 2023.

 Design

-Both are stretched derivatives of the Global 6000 with a new transonic wing.
-They are powered by the new General Electric Passport 20 18,920 lbf thrust engine with reduced NOx emissions and 8% better fuel efficiency than the Global Express XRS, allowing a Mach 0.90 high-speed cruise.
+Both the Global 7500 and Global 8000 feature the same transonic wing.
+They are powered by the General Electric Passport 20 18,920 lbf thrust engine with reduced NOx emissions and 8% better fuel efficiency than the Global Express XRS, allowing a Mach 0.90 high-speed cruise.
 As part of its effort to make the long-range aircraft comfortable for the passengers, Bombardier developed a new ergonomic passenger seat, called the Nuage.
 The seat design took seven years to complete.

-Airbus-owned Stelia supplies the main fuselage.
+Airbus-owned Stelia Aerospace supplies the main fuselage.

 The new, larger and lower-drag wing is optimized for Mach 0.85 with a 35.3° quarter chord wing sweep, a thinner thickness-to-chord ratio, leaner flap track fairings, improved lift-to-drag performance, more efficient winglets and up to 30% better low-speed lift due to double-slotted, inboard Fowler flaps.

 The new fly-by-wire flight controls with active load alleviation and the flexible, relatively highly loaded wing damps turbulence.

 The metal airframe uses aluminium–lithium alloys to save weight.

 It shares the same fuselage diameter with older Global models, but has thinner frames, which increase the cabin width and height by 1 in.
 Additionally the 300 sqin cabin windows are 80% larger, the nose cowl is recontoured, and the aft fuselage and empennage are both new designs.

 The basic inspection intervals are 850 hours or 36 months, with C checks are every 12 years or 8,500 cycles and a limit of 17,000 cycles before life extension through intensive maintenance is required.